jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     point in the plotted profile.
 Right click on the profile plot and select "Log-Log" to change to a logarithmic x axis to see the low q better.
-    Then use the "Plot profile" selector to scroll through the profiles at different time points and get a feel for where the first usable q point is.
+    Then use the "Plot profile" selector to scroll through the profiles at different timepoints and get a feel for where the first usable q point is.

     *   Note: The vertical line on the plot shows which Rg/I(0)/MW values correspond to the displayed profile.
 The value in the Plot profile selector box